UoB-COMSM0166/2025-group-9/Meetings/Week-2.md

 ## Fireboy and Watergirl
 ### Game Description:
 The game is a cooperative puzzle that combines elements of puzzle-solving and platforming where two characters with contrasting talents work together to complete increasingly challenging levels.
-The Firegirl interacts with fire-related elements, while the Waterboy manipulates water-based ones.
+The Fireboy interacts with fire-related elements, while the Watergirl manipulates water-based ones.
 The challenge lies in controlling both characters simultaneously in order to avoid obstacles and solve puzzles to advance through each stage.

 ### Game Mechanics:
 Based on the original concept of "Fireboy and Watergirl" we suggest several enhancement ideas to the gameplay: